hiawui/screengo/docs/store/description_en.md

 How to use:
 1. Click the ScreenGo icon in your toolbar.
-2. Choose to record the full screen, a window, or select a specific area.
+2. Choose to record the current page (with area selection), window, or full screen.
 3. Toggle system audio or microphone as needed.
 4. Click "Start Recording".